The gRPC client interface

-gRPC requests in Postman include a variety of tools, views, and controls to help you use and test your gRPC services effectively and efficiently.
-This topic highlights the parts of the request interface and how to use it.
+Postman's gRPC client interface provides a variety of specialized tools, views, and controls for invoking and testing gRPC requests.
+For example, it includes a dropdown list that shows the methods available on the server.
+This topic highlights the various parts of the gRPC client interface and how to use them.

 gRPC request interface